Embedded Delaunay triangulations for point clouds of surfaces in $\mathbb{R}^3$: Introduction

 The article is organized as follows.
 Section \ref{sec:Plane} states the results for (abstract) flat surfaces, possibly with cone singularities.
 Section \ref{sec:R3} deals with surfaces in $\mathbb{R}^3$.
 The algorithm is shown to end by using area and hyperbolic volume (Proposition \ref{prop:alg}), while embeddedness is shown by first proving a local result (Proposition \ref{localDelaunay}) and then a local-to-global description (Theorem \ref{thm:global}).
 Finally, we discuss the embedded Delaunay example with arbitrary predominance of very-thin triangles.

 \textbf{Acknowledgements:} I would like to thank Joel Hass for his comments and encouragement while working in this project.
-I would like also to thank the Discrete Geometry group at UC Davis, organized by Joel Hass and Patrice Koehl, for being so welcoming and introduce me to the subject.
+I would like also to thank the Discrete Geometry group at UC Davis, organized by Joel Hass and Patrice Koehl, for being so welcoming and introducing me to the subject.
+I would also like to thank Feng Luo for pointing out the question about pointy triangles, as well as to the anonymous referee that pointed out the counterexample to it (Example 1) and further constructive comments.